-Step 10 - Seal Adjustment
+Step 10

-Packing with Expeller - Make sure the packing gland nuts (17B) - shown in Step 6 - are only finger tight.
-(These nuts will be tightened as needed when the pump is installed and running).
+Expeller with Packing - Make sure the packing gland nuts (17B), shown in step 6, are only finger tight.
+These nuts will be tightened as needed when the pump is installed and running.

-Packing - Make sure the packing gland nuts (17B) shown in step 6 - are only finger tight.
-(These nuts will be tightened as needed when the pump is installed and running).
+Packing - Make sure the packing gland nuts (17B), shown in step 6, are only finger tight.
+These nuts will be tightened as needed when the pump is installed and running.